Please call Austin Dental Care at 512-518-6392 in the Event of a Dental Emergency

 - Broken or lost dental restoration

 We offer multiple general dental care treatment options at Austin Dental Care.
-Our professional team is experts at:
+Our professional team are experts at:

 - Fighting tooth infections